codechecks/docs/faq.md

 Our whole platform is open source.
 You can use it and run on your own servers and never pay us any cent for this.
-But to create sustainable development model (ship new features, write new official checks, maintain already created ones) we provide SASS product available at codechecks.io. codechecks.io is 100% free for any open source projects.
+But to create sustainable development model (ship new features, write new official checks, maintain already created ones) we provide SAAS product available at codechecks.io. codechecks.io is 100% free for any open source projects.
 We charge only for private repositories.
 We also provide consultancy services and premium support for self hosted instances for additional fees.